act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Failed Example 1

 The text content of the `span` element automatically updates after the page completes loading.
-There is no [mechanism][] to stop, pause, hide or alter the frequency of the automatic updates.
+There is no [instrument][] to stop, pause, hide or alter the frequency of the automatic updates.

 ```html
 <body onload="startUpdates()">